 We sponsor a defined benefit pension plan for union-only employees of our Alkali Business.
-We recognize the net funded status of the pension plan under GAAP as a net liability, included within "Other long-term liabilities" as of December 31, 2023 and 2022 on our Consolidated Balance Sheets.
+We recognize the net funded status of the pension plan under GAAP as a net liability, included within "Other long-term liabilities" as of December 31, 2024 and 2023 on our Consolidated Balance Sheets.
 The funded status represents the difference between the fair value of the pension plan's assets and the estimated benefit obligation of the plan.
 The benefit obligation represents the present value of the estimated future benefits we expect to pay to plan participants based on service at the end of each period.
 The benefit obligation and plan assets are measured at the end of each year, or more frequently, upon the occurrence of a significant event, such as a settlement or curtailment.
 We utilize actuarial valuations to measure our funded status in the plan, which include assumptions such as discount rates, expected long-term rate of return on our plan assets, the timing of our contributions and payments, employee headcount and compensation changes, amongst others.
 Significant changes to certain of these assumptions can have a material impact to our financial statements.
-We recognized an actuarial gain of \$1.8 million during 2023 primarily due to the difference between the actual and expected return on our plan assets during the year partially offset by a decrease in the discount rate utilized to calculate our benefit obligation from 5.33% at December 31, 2022 to 5.16% at December 31, 2023.
-We recognized an actuarial gain of \$11.2 million during 2022 in accumulated other comprehensive income primarily as a result of an increase to the discount rate utilized to calculate our benefit obligation from 3.27% at December 31, 2021 to 5.33% at December 31, 2022.
-The impact of the increase in our discount rate was partially offset as a result of an actuarial loss recognized due to the difference between the actual and expected return on our plan assets during 2022.
+We recognized a net actuarial gain of \$5.8 million during 2024 primarily due to the discount rate utilized to calculate our benefit obligation increasing from 5.16% at December 31, 2023 to 5.89% at December 31, 2024, as well as the difference between the actual and expected return on our plan assets during the year.
+We recognized a net actuarial gain of \$1.8 million during 2023 primarily due to the difference between the actual and expected return on our plan assets during the year.
+We recognized a net actuarial gain of \$1.8 million during 2023 primarily due to the difference between the actual and expected return on our plan assets during the year apartially offset by a decrease in the discount rate utilized to calculate our benefit obligation from 5.33% at December 31, 2022 to 5.16% at December 31, 2023.